Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 Presentation seminars in your own field of education

-• The completed work is discussed in the presentation seminar, which can take the form of a webinar.
+• The completed thesis is discussed in the presentation seminar, which can take the form of a webinar.

 • The seminar is an open and public event.

-• The student sends their thesis to the supervisor and peer reviewer at least one week before the final seminar.
+• The student submits their thesis to the supervisor and the opponent at least one week before the final seminar.

 • The student invites the commissioner to the presentation seminar.